Suryavedha99/TESSA/README.md

 # TESSA: Task-Optimized Engine for System Support and Automation

-TESSA is a Natural Language Processing (NLP)-based command-line tool that automates local file management.
-It interprets user commands in natural language and maps them to system-level file operations such as move, copy, delete, rename, and create.
+TESSA (Task-Optimized Engine for System Support and Automation) is a Natural Language Processing (NLP)-based command-line tool designed to automate local file management.
+It enables users to perform system-level operations such as move, copy, delete, rename, and create through intuitive natural language commands.
+This project serves as a functional prototype and foundational step toward developing a cross-platform, intelligent file management assistant capable of operating at a software/system level.

+Below, we have provided detailed setup instructions, required package installations, supported command structures, and a sample session to demonstrate TESSA’s functionality and ease of use.

 ---